DaijuAiba/Cambodia-Microfinance/M&A/Report on event study analysis.md

  $$ y_{ijt} = \Sigma_{k=-4}^{-1} \beta_{k} \times treat_{ik} + \Sigma_{k=0}^{4} \beta_{k} \times treat_{ik}+\gamma X_{it} + \mu_i+\nu_{jt} + \epsilon_{ijt} $$
 -->

-$treat_{ik}$ is a dummy variable taking one if observation periods relative to the group g ’s first treated period is the same value as k; 0 otherwise, and it also takes 0 for all never-treated groups.
+$treat_{ik}$ is a dummy variable taking one if the period relative to first treated period is the same value as k; 0 otherwise, and it also takes 0 for all never-treated groups.
 Estimation is performed with standard errors clustered at a district level.

  We also include the time-variant district-level fixed effect, $\nu_{jt}$.
-Khwaja and Mian (2008) developed the model to include the time-invariant
+Khwaja and Mian (2008) developed the model to include the time-variant district-specific effect.
+This term is supposed to control all the variations caused by demand shocks, such as disasters at the district, and economic development.

-Futhermore, we also examine the heterogenious impact of the M&A cases.
-The M&A cases could drive MFIs from proverty alleviation mission, and could increase loan provision to developed areas.
-To examine such changes in MFI lending behavior, we include the interactio terms of the treatment dummy with indicators of economic development.
-Specifically, we extened the model to the following specification.
+Furthermore, we also examine the heterogenious impact of the M&A cases.
+The M&A cases could drive MFIs from a poverty alleviation mission, and could increase loan provision to developed areas.
+To examine such changes in MFI lending behavior, we include the interaction terms of the treatment dummy with indicators of economic development.
+Specifically, we extend the model to the following specification.

 <br>